-What if I told you you could generate 63% more traffic to your website and increase your conversion rate by 12% just using Adwords ad extensions?
+What if I told you that you could generate 63% more traffic to your website and increase your conversion rate by 12%, just by using Adwords Ad Extensions?

-Now what If i tell you you can do that in the next 10 minutes?
+Now, what if I told you that you can do it in the next 10 minutes?

-But the truth is that most advertisers are still not using all 12 Adwords ad extensions to get these off the chart results.
+But the truth is, most advertisers are still not using all 12 Adwords Ad Extensions to get these off-the-chart results.

 What are Adwords Ad Extensions?

-Adwords Ad extensions allow you to extend you advert and show other relevant information alongside your advert on Google.
+Adwords Ad Extensions allow you to extend your ad to show other relevant information alongside your core advert on Google.

-Adwords Ad extensions allow you to get users to what they want faster whether that be to a certain URL on your website, download your app, find directions to you closes shop or simply call you without having to visit your website.
+Adwords Ad Extensions allow you to provide users with what they want, faster – whether that be directing them to a certain URL on your website, displaying directions to your closest branch, or simply giving them the number to call you without them having to search through your website.

 - Increase your CTR